4rtzel/poe-archnemesis-scanner/README.md

 ## Installation

+### Standalone
+You could download a standalone version from release page: https://github.com/4rtzel/poe-archnemesis-scanner/releases.
+The package was created using `pyinstaller`.

+### Manual
-There is no standalone version (yet), so you'll need to install Python and all project dependencies.
+You'll need to install Python and all project dependencies.
 Python could be installed from Microsoft Store and from the main site: https://www.python.org/downloads/ (doesn't include `pip`, so you'll have to install it separately).

 Once the Python and pip are installed, run this command from the project directory to install all project dependencies: